theborderland/loomio-deploy/README.md

 ### Setup SMTP

-Loomio is technically broken if it cannot send email.
-In this step you need to edit your `env` file and configure the SMTP settings to get outbound email working.
+You need to bring your own SMTP server for Loomio to send emails.

-So, you'll need an SMTP server.
-If you already have one, that's great, you know what to do.
+If you already have and SMTP, that's great, put the settings into the `env` file.

 For everyone else here are some options to consider:

-- For setups that will send less than 99 emails a day [use smtp.google.com](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) for free.

 - Look at the (sometimes free) services offered by [SendGrid](https://sendgrid.com/), [SparkPost](https://www.sparkpost.com/), [Mailgun](http://www.mailgun.com/), [Mailjet](https://www.mailjet.com/pricing).

-- Soon we'll publish a guide to setting up your own private and secure SMTP server.
+- Setup your own SMTP server with something like Haraka

 Edit the `env` file and enter the right SMTP settings for your setup.

-You might need to add an SPF record to indicate that the SMTP can send mail for your domain.
+You might also need to add an SPF DNS record to indicate that the SMTP can send mail for your domain.

 ```sh
 nano env